Blog Demo Design by Britt Douglas. Powered by Blogger.

 • this lay flat electrical power cord comes in multiple lengths and colours.
 It has two plugs, ideal for bringing power to an area with several items that need power

-• this rubber cord cover is designed to hold multiple cords.
+• this cord protector sleeve is designed to hold multiple cords.
 It's flexible and durable and comes in various lengths and colours

 My current desk faces a white wall with just a few pieces of art that won't distract me.
 It has a soft rug underfoot, a comfortable desk chair, and a window with window coverings that allow me to let the light shine in or diffuse it when needed.